PDXPythonPirates/python-linting-formatting/README.md

 ### Activate the environment

 The following commands activate an existing virtual environment on Windows and Unix systems.
-The command assume that the virtual environment is named venv and that its location is in a subdirectory path/to/ of the current directory.
+The command assumes that the virtual environment is named `.venv`.

 ```bash
 # Windows (CMD.exe)